abikirkham/FlexiBook/README.md

 <img src="readme/CIPL.png" width="700">

    - [HTML Validator](https://validator.w3.org/)
      - Evaluation of `layout.html` was conducted using the W3C HTML Validator.
-Notably, after incorporating a favicon, meta description, title, and styling within `layout.html`, the Nu HTML Checker was employed for verification.
-Initial assessment flagged a CSS syntax error regarding spacing between numerical value and unit.
-After correcting this, the subsequent validation returned no errors or warnings.
+Notably, after incorporating a favicon, meta description and a  title within `layout.html`, the Nu HTML Checker was employed for verification.
 Refer to the image for more information.

 <img src="readme/html.png" width="700">